-- The Multi-Unit Developer also generally does not pay the same initial franchise fee as the single unit franchisee.
-In the example above it was shown that the same franchisee fee is paid for each location, but in the real world, while the developer would pay the same initial fee for its first location, in tiers, the franchise fee for subsequent locations would be reduced.
-For example, the initial fee for franchises 2 through 5 might be reduced to $25,000 and the locations above 5 might be reduced again to $20,000.00.
+- The multi-unit developer also generally does not pay the same initial franchise fee as the single unit franchisee.
+The example above shows that the same franchisee fee is paid for each location.
+In the real world, the franchise fee for subsequent locations would be reduced, while the developer pays the same initial fee for its first location in tiers.
+For example, the initial fee for franchises two through five might be reduced to $25,000 and the locations above 5 might be reduced again to $20,000.00.

-For franchisors, they are able to have a better handle on market development because of the contractual obligations of the multi-unit developer.
-This allows them to better plan market support, advertising, supply chain, etc. Also, multi-unit developers are generally more sophisticated and better financed than single-unit operators, enabling franchisors opportunities not as easily available from single-unit franchisees.
-It is for this reason that today more than 50% of franchised locations are owned by franchisees that own more than one location.
+Franchisors are able to have a better handle on market development because of the contractual obligations of the multi-unit developer.
+This allows them to better plan market support, advertising, supply chain, etc. Multi-unit developers are also generally more sophisticated and better financed than single-unit operators, giving franchisors opportunities not as easily available from single-unit franchisees.
+This is why more than 50 percent of franchised locations are currently owned by franchisees who own more than one location.